-The Bureau of Forestry is implementing a comprehensive monitoring program that will evaluate the impact of the trail on local communities, ecological values, other state forest users and recreational values; Bureau of Forestry operations, staffing, and law enforcement capacity; public safety, and impacts to adjacent public lands and natural resources.
+The Bureau of Forestry is implementing a comprehensive monitoring program that will evaluate the impact of the trail on local communities, ecological values, other state forest users and recreational values; Bureau of Forestry operations, staffing, and law enforcement capacity; public safety, and impacts to adjacent public lands and natural resources; and have partnered with researchers from Penn State to evaluate social, sound, and economic impacts of the Regional Trail Connector Pilot.
 The monitoring program will also evaluate the effectiveness of the special permit, the adequacy of funding for continued operation of the trail, and the need for additional education, outreach, and trail marketing.